 Habitat & Hope Village is an Affiliated Ministry of the Unitarian Universalist Congregation of Salem, Oregon

 Donations payable to: UUCS / H&H Village Project.
 Your Donations may be tax deductible.

 1. We have completed an initial feasibility study looking at 22 different programs and agencies serving people who are homeless, and identified our population to serve will be homeless adult women.
 We learned a great deal from the feasibility study and will be designing our program to take into consideration the information we have gathered.

 2. We are in the process of working with a partner agency to develop a MOU for identifying our intended villagers and case management for those villagers.

-3. We are developing our BOD and Advisory Board at this time, which needs to be increased.
+3. We are developing our BOD and Advisory Council at this time, which needs to be increased.